kubeshop/testkube/docs/oauth-cli.md

 # Testkube CLI Authentication

 Testkube doesn't provide a separate user/role management system to protect access to its CLI.
-Users can configure OAuth based authenication module using Testkube Helm chart parameters and CLI config command.
+Users can configure OAuth-based authentication modules using Testkube Helm chart parameters and CLI config command.
-Testkube can automatically configure Kubernetes Nginx Ingress Controller and create required ingresses.
+Testkube can automatically configure the Kubernetes Nginx Ingress Controller and create required ingresses.

 # Provide Parameters for API Ingress